-Select Application Filter as the Filter type (shown in Figure 4-32), then you can configure the filter rules based on application.
+Select Application Filter as the Filter type (shown in Figure 4-37), then you can configure the filter rules based on application.

 - Filter Type Selection: Select the Application Filter for the next configuration. - > Application Filter: Activate or deactivate the function. - ➤ ICQ & MSN & YMSG & Real Audio/Video: Select Allow or Deny for these applications.
-If you select Allow, the Router will accept the application; if you select Deny, the Router will forbid the application.
+If you select Allow, the modem router will accept the application; if you select Deny, the modem router will forbid the application.